dealingwith/daniel-industries/_posts/2025-06-12-overview-of-the-genai-landscape.md

 > _[Todd]:_ That's a key point--we're suspicious of knowledge that involves labor.
 It's a crazy thing, but it's really true.
 We're more confident in the notion that somebody just spontaneously has a certain knowledge or intelligence than we are of somebody who's labored their whole life to have that same level of intelligence...

 > _[Ryan]:_ Right now what AI does is look for people who have attempted things and give you that.
 That’s where we are--this logic of emergence that completely goes against something like T.S.
 Eliot’s ‘Tradition and the Individual Talent’ or our friend Danny Cho’s idea of genius.
-The large language model completely eliminates the individual aspect of a text or of an idea and this total capitulation to a very ideological common that, because it is so confident looking, it seems like the right answer...
+[An LLM] completely eliminates the individual aspect of a text or of an idea and [is] this total capitulation to a very ideological common that, because it is so confident looking, seems like the right answer...

+## The takeaways